openesper/esper/README.md

 The easiest way, is to purchase a pre-made one from the [Tindie store](https://www.tindie.com/products/esper/esper/).

-If you have some ESP32 development boards collecting dust, it will work on those too!
-It will take some slight configuration ([see instructions here](https://github.com/openesper/esper/blob/main/software/README.md)), but you can have it running in no time.
+If you have some ESP32 development boards collecting dust, it will work on those too! ([Just follow the instructions here!](https://github.com/openesper/esper/blob/main/software/README.md))

 DISCLAIMER: It is **heavily** recommended to use a device with ethernet.
 Even the best Wifi will significantly increase latency and decrease reliability compared to a good copper connection.